DataSup-Engineer/SQL-Data-Warehouse/README.md

 this layer is the first layer in the data architecture and loads the data which is in raw unprocesses data as it from sources data in table form.

 **Silver Layer:**
-this layer is the second layer in the data architecture, makes changes to the data
+this layer is the second layer in the data architecture, makes changes to the data in the table form.

 **Gold Layer:**
 this layyer is the third layer in the data architecture, extracts insights from the data and visualizes